OluomaIlobah/P2P-LENDING-MARKET-RESEARCH/README.md

 We also investigated and analysed their features, unique selling points (USPs), problem solved, market research, supported payment method, security compliance and payment authentication, pricing model and opportunities for differentiation

+**OUR FINDINGS**
+To increase Use Experience, our findings reveal the need for the following adoption:
+1. Increased Regulation & Compliance
+2. Growth in Alternative Credit Scoring
+   - Mobile transactions
+   - Social media activity
+   - E-commerce behavior
+   - Utility bill payments
+3. Expansion of Loan Offerings
+4. Integration of Blockchain & Smart Contracts
+5. AI-Powered Risk Management & Fraud Prevention
+6. Cross-Border Lending & Expansion
+7. Improved User Experience & Instant Transactions
+8. Rise of Ethical & Sustainable Lending

+**CONCLUSION**
+The P2P lending industry in Nigeria is on a strong growth trajectory, driven by fintech innovation, regulatory improvements, and increasing investor confidence.
+As technology advances, AI, blockchain, and alternative credit scoring will redefine lending, making it more accessible, secure, and efficient.